-Experiment Builder is a wizard-style GUI tool to submit a job to the Job Runner component.
+Experiment Builder is a wizard-style UI tool to submit a job.

 On a side note, if you want to use your own container image, feel free to use or modify the Dockerfile and push it to a public container registry such as Docker Hub.